knutsoned/bevy_lazy_signals/architecture.md

 scheduled next.
 The Dirty component is removed whether the value changed or not.

 A stack is kept of all running operations.
-If any source is dirty, the Computed will put itself and its dirty sources on the stack.
-This avoids the use of direct recursion.
+If any source is dirty, the Computed will put itself and its dirty sources on the stack (TODO verify sources are filtered by Dirty).
+This avoids the use of direct recursion and stack overflows.
 The system exits when each item in the stack finishes.

 ### Effect Processing